girinug/Brown-Dwarfs/README.md

 2. Maximum Central Temperature has linear relation with mass and mean molecular weight per electron

-3. With repeating different value of mass, Hydrogen fraction (x) and linear regression.
+3. With repeating different value of mass, hydrogen fraction (x) and linear regression.
     We get the equation relation between mass, mean molecular weight per electron and maximum central temperature